Tearsheet

 AI Analysis | Feedback

-Andrea G. Short, President and Chief Executive Officer, 1st Source Corporation
+Andrea G. Short, Chief Executive Officer and President

-Brett A. Bauer serves as the Executive Vice President, Treasurer, and Chief Financial Officer for both 1st Source Corporation and 1st Source Bank.
-He is responsible for overseeing the finance and accounting functions, business financial analysis, asset and liability management, wholesale and corporate funding, capital management, investor relations, loan review, and risk management.
-Bauer initially joined 1st Source as a Corporate Trainee in 1999 and became a Trust Investment Analyst in 2000.
-He spent time working for Bear Stearn Japan LTD in Tokyo from 2002 to 2006 before returning to South Bend.
+Brett A. Bauer serves as the Executive Vice President, Treasurer, and Chief Financial Officer for 1st Source Corporation and 1st Source Bank.
+He is responsible for the finance and accounting functions, business financial analysis, asset and liability management, wholesale and corporate funding, capital management, investor relations, loan review, and risk management.
+Mr. Bauer began his career at 1st Source as a Corporate Trainee in 1999 and became a Trust Investment Analyst in 2000.
+From 2002 to 2006, he worked for Bear Stearns Japan LTD before rejoining 1st Source.
+He was promoted to his current CFO and Treasurer role in July 2021.

 Kevin C. Murphy, Executive Vice President, 1st Source Corporation and President, 1st Source Bank